 A hotel in the heart of the Normandy countryside

-Nestled in the heart of the Calvados region, in the midst of a magnificent French garden, this entirely renovated 18th-century castle welcomes you to its 30-hectare wooded park.
+This 5-star hotel in Normandy is located in Calvados, set in a magnificent French garden.
+The 18th-century castle has been completely renovated and equipped with modern, comfortable facilities, welcoming guests to its 25-hectare wooded park.
 A member of Relais & Châteaux and the new 2L Collection hotel group, Château d'Audrieu combines a subtly luxurious spirit with the traditional concept of a family home.

-The bright rooms overlooking the gardens have recently been refurbished.
-From the most classic to the top-of-the-range suite, they offer the comfort of modern bedding with the charm and refinement of period furniture.
-This luxury hotel in Normandy even offers one of its finest suites, perched high in the trees in the form of a tree house with its own terrace and unobstructed view over the park, for an unusual and disconcerting experience of harmony with nature.
+From the most classic to the most luxurious suites, the rooms opening onto the garden offer the comfort of modern bedding combined with the charm and refinement of period furniture.
+This luxury hotel in Normandy, ideal for a weekend getaway in nature, even offers one of its most beautiful suites, perched high in the trees in the form of a cabin with its own terrace and breathtaking views of the park for a unique and surprising experience of harmony with nature.

 Audrieu offers the ideal setting for experiencing château life as a family, while feeling as relaxed as at home.
-The gardens invite you to relax, while the park encourages the youngest guests to explore nature in complete freedom, observe animals and discover a swimming pool under the trees, heated continuously to 26°C.
+The gardens invite you to relax, while the park encourages the youngest guests to explore nature in complete freedom, observe animals and discover a swimming pool under the trees, heated continuously to 26°C from May to the end of September.

 Finally, to unwind after a day's sightseeing, the Spa by Sothys, located in a former outbuilding, offers a wellness service of relaxing massages or facial treatments in an absolute calm conducive to serenity.
 The Château d'Audrieu's location in the middle of a park, its bucolic setting, its meticulous decoration and its spa make it the ideal place for a romantic weekend in Normandy.